 Vince Locke is an accomplished artist who began work in 1986 illustrating Deadworld, a zombie horror comic that soon became an underground hit.
 Since then, his illustrative talents in comics have included The Sandman, American Freak, Batman, Witchcraft: Le Terreur, The Spectre, and A History of Violence, which was later made into a movie directed by David Cronenberg and starring Viggo Mortensen.
 Locke has also gained notoriety by creating ultra-violent watercolor paintings used as album covers for the death metal band Cannibal Corpse, and by providing illustrations for the dark-fantasy author Caitlín R. Kiernan.
 He lives with his wife and son in Michigan, where he continues to draw and paint many things, one of which being the all-new graphic novel for Top Shelf, Junction True, written by Ray Fawke!

 "A fascinating depiction of the darkest depths of human relationships for anyone interested in thoughtful science fiction." — Publishers Weekly (starred review)

-"Junction True explores the boundaries that society puts on mankind while also shattering the boundaries that we put on ourselves." …
+"Junction True explores the boundaries that society puts on mankind while also …